Churches Fire & Security Response to Coronavirus (COVID-19)

 Prior to shops, bars, gyms, restaurants etc. being temporarily closed, our Technicians worked additional hours to ensure – where possible – that the fire safety systems of our customer sites were maintained to normal working order.

-At this time, Churches Fire is continuing to perform essential maintenance and servicing works in relation to fire and security provisions.
+At this time, Churches Fire & Security is continuing to perform essential maintenance and servicing works in relation to fire and security provisions.

 - Calling before entering, asking if customers have any staff members who have worked in the last 7 days on-site that are likely to have been diagnosed with Coronavirus